suggitpe/spring-boot-kata/README.md

 ----
 # Instructions
+1. **Running a service**

-1. Firstlly lets start the DiscoveryService
+    1. Firstlly lets start the DiscoveryService so you can see how to run a spring boot service.
     1. Open The DiscoverService class (ctrl+n)
     1. ctrl+shift+F10 to run it
     1. lets have a look at it running.
 Open a browser and navigate to [localhost:8761](http://localhost:8761)
+    1. have a look at the configuration files associated with the service.

+1. **Building the Bank Account service**

     1. We are now going to get the BankAccountService running and in there we will create some services that other applications can call.
     1. In the build.gradle (ctrl+shift+n) you need to uncomment out the lines at the top of the file
     1. Open the BankAccountService (ctrl+n)
     1. We need to give the class a main method implement the SpringApplication (`new SpringApplicationBuilder(BankAccountService.class).web(SERVLET).run(args)`)